 Skip to Content

-This Easy Turkey Gravy is made with fresh turkey drippings, turkey stock and delicious herbs making it perfect for holiday feasts!
+This Easy Turkey Gravy recipe is made with fresh turkey drippings, turkey stock and delicious herbs making it perfect for holiday feasts!
 Serve with Baked Turkey Wings, Slow Cooked Turkey and Cornbread Dressing.

 A wooden spoon lifting gravy